NVlabs/tiny-cuda-nn/DOCUMENTATION.md

 {
 	"otype": "FullyFusedMLP",    // Component type.
 	"activation": "ReLU",        // Activation of hidden layers.
-	                             // Can be "ReLU" or "Sigmoid".
+	                             // Can be "ReLU", "Sigmoid",
+	                             // "Squareplus" or "Softplus".
 	"output_activation": "None", // Activation of the output layer.
 	                             // Can be "None", "ReLU", "Sigmoid",
-	                             // or "Exponential".
+	                             // "Exponential", "Squareplus" or
+	                             // "Softplus".
 	"n_neurons": 128,            // Neurons in each hidden layer.
 	                             // May only be 32, 64 or 128.
 	"n_hidden_layers": 5,        // Number of hidden layers.